mikeqfu/pyhelpers/docs/source/installation.rst

 `uv`_ is a fast Python package installer and project manager written in Rust.

-Adding to a ``uv`` Project
+Adding to a ``uv`` project
 --------------------------

-To add the latest release of PyHelpers to your existing project managed by ``uv``:
+To add the latest release of PyHelpers to your existing project managed by `uv`_:

 .. code-block:: console

     > uv add pyhelpers

-To include all optional dependencies (e.g. geospatial and data manipulation libraries):
+To include all optional dependencies (e.g. geospatial drivers and database connectors):

 .. code-block:: console

     > uv add "pyhelpers[full]"

-Installing in a Virtual Environment
+Installing in a virtual environment
 -----------------------------------

 If you are working inside an active virtual environment and wish to install PyHelpers directly using ``uv pip``: